JLWJL/learn_clone/README.md

 Add this, to test --no-ff merge
-Add this on branch3, then use fast-forward merge with master Add this on branch3, then use non-fast-forward merge with master
+Add this on branch3, then use fast-forward merge with master Add this on branch3, then use non-fast-forward merge with master Add this on master, then use non-fast-forward merge with branch3